Ferko v. NASCAR: Settlement

 Ferko was represented by The Cochran Firm, and filed the suit after SMI refused to take legal action against NASCAR and ISC regarding the alleged promise of a second date.
 SMI, while publicly approving of Ferko's actions, made no attempt to coordinate with him or aid him in the lawsuit.
 NASCAR publicly labeled Ferko a proxy for SMI, and unsuccessfully moved to have SMI named as the main plaintiff.

 As the case was preparing to go to trial in 2004, the parties settled as part of a larger restructuring of NASCAR's schedule.
 In the settlement, ISC sold the North Carolina Speedway in Rockingham (now known as Rockingham Speedway) to SMI, with Rockingham removed from the NEXTEL Cup schedule, and its remaining (February) race moved to ISC's Auto Club Speedway in Fontana, California.
 Continuing with NASCAR's schedule realignment, Texas earned its promised second race (the reason for the lawsuit) when a November race, used for the prestigious Southern 500 (renamed the Dickies 500 in Texas), was moved to Texas from ISC's Darlington Raceway.
 As it happens, the November date had been inherited by Darlington from Rockingham only a year earlier, when Rockingham had been reduced from two Nextel Cup races to one and after the Southern 500 had been moved from its traditional Labor Day weekend date in favor of giving a second race weekend to Auto Club Speedway.

 The November date gave Texas a race in the Chase for the Nextel Cup and cost Darlington the more prestigious of its two race dates, which resulted in the track lengthening its spring race to 500 miles and eventually giving it the Southern 500 name.
 For its part, SMI had to agree that Rockingham would be used only for non-competition NASCAR uses, such as for movie settings about the sport or for testing.
-As a result of a 2006 NASCAR testing rule change limiting testing on tracks used for NASCAR competition, testing at Rockingham become more commonplace until NASCAR completely banned all testing in 2015.
-SMI sold off the Rockingham track in 2007, and the track closed when its owner went bankrupt in 2015.
+As a result of a 2006 NASCAR testing rule change limiting testing on tracks used for NASCAR competition, testing at Rockingham become more commonplace (except when it was briefly used in the Truck Series in 2012 and 2013) until NASCAR completely banned all testing in 2015.
+SMI sold off the Rockingham track in 2007, and the track closed when its owner went bankrupt in 2015, until a new investor bought the track in 2018.
+Under Rockingham Properties management, the second-tier series and NASCAR Craftsman Truck Series returned to the track in 2025, with hopes of a Cup Series date in the future.